-Born in 1946 (among the first of the Baby Boomers), Paul lives on a radio-quiet hilltop just north of Williamsport PA with several radio telescopes, an Ovation Legend Classic guitar, his biologist wife, Muriel Hykes, and two of their seven recombinant DNA experiments.
-He travels to his various gigs in his much-modified 1970 Beechcraft A24-R Sierra.
-Recognizing that the most dangerous part of flying is the drive to the airport, Paul tempts fate by riding there on his trophy-winning 1989 Honda PC-800 Pacific Coast, one of three motorcycles in his garage.
-On clear days he can also be seen driving his award-winning 1951 MG-TD.
+Born in 1946 (among the first of the Baby Boomers), Paul lives on a radio-quiet hilltop just north of Williamsport PA with several radio telescopes, an Ovation Legend Classic guitar, his biologist wife, Muriel Hykes, and one of their seven recombinant DNA experiments.
+For decades, he traveled to his various gigs in his much-modified 1970 Beechcraft A24-R Sierra.
+Recognizing that the most dangerous part of flying is the drive to the airport, Paul long tempted fate by riding there on his trophy-winning 1989 Honda PC-800 Pacific Coast, one of three motorcycles in his garage.
+On clear days he could also be seen driving his award-winning 1951 MG-TD.

 An Extra-class radio amateur first licensed in 1961, N6TX has been operational in 20 different ham bands between 1.8 MHz and 24 GHz.
 Paul has chaired the VHF/UHF Advisory Committee of the American Radio Relay League, served as Technical Director and Board Chairman of Project OSCAR, Inc., and as Director of Education for its successor organization, AMSAT.
 He has served on the Boards of Directors of the Central States VHF Society, AMSAT, Society of Amateur Radio Astronomers, and SETI League, and as Membership Officer and Executive Committee member for Central PA Mensa.
 Paul has been the Banquet Speaker or Guest of Honor at several ARRL Division Conventions, two AMSAT Annual Meetings, various regional VHF Conferences, numerous meetings of professional societies, quite a few Science Fiction conventions, and the Dayton Hamvention.